synthetik-technologies/blastfoam/README.md

 ### How to install blastFoam

-1. Install OpenFOAM-7 (if not already installed, see above)
+1. Install OpenFOAM-7 (if not already installed, see above).
+A modified versino of OpenFOAM-7 is available for download from (https://github.com/synthetik-technologies/OpenFOAM-7) which includes several additional bug fixes.
+The only required change to use this version is the download location.
 See https://openfoam.org/version/7 for OpenFOAM installation instructions.

 2. Create the OpenFOAM directory